Economic Sanctions and the Capital Market: How Financial Institutions Keep Themselves Unscathed

 The algorithm also uncovers complex entanglements.
 For example, if a name appears on the list of sanctioned individuals, not only is that specific person flagged as sanctioned, but so are all companies in which that person holds an equity interest of more than 50%.
 If a flagged firm is a holding company that owns a stake of more than 50% in another enterprise, that subsidiary also is flagged as sanctioned.
 This web can extend ever farther to encompass even several hundred companies in some cases.

-By the way, it can also be advantageous for retail investors to avoid investing in ETFs that contain securities affected by sanctions because exposure to sanctions often causes them to lose value and thus hurt the performance of ETFs.
+By the way, it can also be advantageous for retail investors to avoid ETFs or funds that contain securities affected by sanctions, as exposure often results in value loss and weaker fund performance.